 Want to check out another iconic Sydney Bar?
 Head to The Ivy – rumour has it that The Ivy will be making way for a big hotel soon, so make the most of it while it’s still here!

-- Stay at Base Sydney – 477 Kent Street, Sydney and check out the iconic Scary Canary backpacker bar next door.
+- Stay at Nomads Sydney – 477 Kent Street, Sydney and check out the iconic Scary Canary backpacker bar next door.

 Author: Alina Maul.
 I’m a marketing intern currently down-under, I love travelling, campervans and who knows, one day I might even move to Australia or New Zealand!